Blog>Cost Guides>How much does it cost to build a home bar?

 To finish your new bar, you'll need the right worktop.
 Here are just a few of your options, all perfect for slinging drinks like a pro:

 Downlights are the ideal choice for an atmospheric home bar.
-On average, the cost to install downlights is around £47.50 per downlight, including supply and installation
+On average, downlights cost around £400for supply and installation.

-If you’re going all out, consult an interior designer at a cost of around £50 to £150 per hour.
+If you're going all out, consult an interior designer at the cost of around £50 to £150 per hour.

 Cost of building a bar in the basement

-An unused basement is an ideal choice for a home bar.
-Before you can start mixing martinis though, you’ll need to convert the space.
+An unused basement is ideal for a home bar.
+However, before you can start mixing martinis, you'll need to convert the space.

 FAQs